sburtner/sburtner.github.io/about.md

 I have always been engaged by interdisciplinary projects, and I try to draw from different fields when exploring and applying theoretical and analytical frames.

 Collaboration is a key tenet of my research.
 I want to make room for the "academic", the "stakeholder", and the "amateur" in my work.
-I strongly belive in shared interpretation and the coproduction of knowledge.
+I strongly believe in shared interpretation and the coproduction of knowledge.

 I love meeting and talking to new people, so in that spirit, I attempt to make my work public as an invitation to hear from and work with...
 YOU!